thpoll83/PolyKybd/README.md

 18. Congratulations!
 You made it! ![PolyKybd Split72](images/PolyKybdSplit72.jpg) In case you experience any issues, pleas let me know or make a PR on the build guide!

 The fun just starts now!
 You will recognize that there are a lot of ways to play around with this keyboard.

+## Here are some more notes on the firmware:

+- Currently, PolyKybd supports QMK as firmware.
+You can find a lot of information on https://docs.qmk.fm/
+- If you want to make use of any unicode input supporting character like emojis or characters like Æ, Ç, È etc. you need to select the input method of your operating system after pressing the Language selection key [ 🌐 ]:
+  - [ Mac ] for unicode input on MacOS *(untested)*
+  - [ Lnx ]	for unicode input on Linux using I-BUS and compatible applications/window managers
+  - [ BSD ]	for unicode input on BSD *(untested)*
+  - [ Emcs ] for unicode input in Emacs *(untested)*
+  - [ Win ] for unicode input on Windows until code point `U+FFFF` (basically excluding any emoji, additionally you might have to run `reg add "HKCU\Control Panel\Input Method" -v EnableHexNumpad -t REG_SZ -d 1` to enable that feature on Windows)
+  - [ WinC ] for unicode input via WinCompose (Please install [WinCompose](https://github.com/samhocevar/wincompose/releases/download/v0.9.11/WinCompose-Setup-0.9.11.exe) first)

 This project has been an incredible amount of work, please consider supporting me if you like it: